Humanities (HUMN) 312

 - Follow scholarly arguments in academic writings.

-- Research and write effective essays conforming to academic standards.
+- Research and write effective essays, conforming to academic standards.

-To receive credit for HUMN 312, you must achieve a course composite grade of at least “D” (50 percent) and a grade of at least 50 percent or better on the final examination.
+To receive credit for HUMN 312, you must achieve a course composite grade of at least D (50 percent) and a grade of at least 50 percent or better on the final examination.
 The weighting of the composite grade is as follows:

-The final examination for this course must be taken online with an AU approved exam invigilator at an approved invigilation centre.
+The final examination for this course must be taken online with an AU-approved exam invigilator at an approved invigilation centre.
 It is your responsibility to ensure your chosen invigilation centre can accommodate online exams.
-For a list of invigilators that can accommodate online exams, visit the Exam Invigilation Network.
+For a list of invigilators who can accommodate online exams, visit the Exam Invigilation Network.